Project-Books/book-project/README.md

 ## Help

 If you need help with anything, we'll be happy to help you over a [GitHub Q&A discussion](https://github.com/Project-Books/book-project/discussions/categories/q-a).
-Alternatively, feel free to chat with us on the #book-project channel on our [Slack workspace](https://teambookproject.slack.com/join/shared_invite/zt-punc8os7-Iz9PTCAkYcO_0S~XwtO5_A#/shared-invite/email).
+Alternatively, feel free to chat with us on the [#book-project](https://teambookproject.slack.com/archives/C01AGDC5X1S) channel on our [Slack workspace](https://teambookproject.slack.com/join/shared_invite/zt-punc8os7-Iz9PTCAkYcO_0S~XwtO5_A#/shared-invite/email).

+When asking for help on Slack, we always recommend asking on our [#book-project](https://teambookproject.slack.com/archives/C01AGDC5X1S) channel, rather than contacting a maintainer directly.
+This is so that others can offer help and the answer may help someone else.

 # Further information